Research Projects

 Although random forest classifiers are extremely successful for tabular data, they are not state of the art for structured data.
 We develop a random forest algorithm better-suited for such data as images and time series by using structured projections of features which take into account the data geometry.

-fMRI data analyses
+fMRI data analysis

 Neuroscience collaborators wished to determine if there existed any differences between novice and expert meditators across meditation tasks and resting state.
 We provided (i) computationally efficient dimensionality reduction approaches via generalized CCA to reduce the spatial time series to interpretable spatial gradients (ii) high dimensional distance correlation hypothesis tests with novel permutation strategies to account for implicit multilevel dependencies between scans of the same subject.